CSAllenISD/2023-ISP-ModelScheduler/README.md

 # 2023-ISP-ModelScheduler
-# This is the development branch, direct all experimental changes to this branch.
-Do not use 'main'.
+# This is the main release branch, do not push directly to this branch.
+Please use 'development' instead.

 ## Project Members:
 * Product Manager: